-A safe, easy-to-feed, natural insect repellent.
-Human-grade garlic granules pressed into a liver flavored chewable tablet.
-Provides a 24-hour shield against fleas, ticks, flies, mosquitoes, etc.*
+Human-grade garlic granules pressed into a chewable tablet, flavored with real beef liver, for a safe and effective 24-hour shield against fleas, ticks, flies, mosquitoes, etc.

 - Product Highlights